Why Invasive Species Matter

 ENVIRONMENTAL

-• Displace native plants which
+• They replace native plants, which

 wintercreeper thick vines

-• Prey on native species
+• Prey on native species.

-• Damage native plant communities
+• Damage native plants.

-• Damage soil and aquatic resources
+• Damage soil and water, which harms the environment.

 snakehead